Pattabiram1/basigwireless-docs/docs/press/index.md

 # Chandhar Research Press

-Chandhar Research Press is the publishing imprint of Basig Wireless Labouatories India Pvt.
+Chandhar Research Press is the publishing imprint of BaSig Wireless Labouatories India Pvt.
 Ltd., dedicated to disseminating high‑quality research outputs, academic books, and technical standards in wireless communications and related domains.